rlindooren/grpc-distributed-tracing-example/README.md

 ### Result

-Now the trace information from all down stream services is included as well. 🎉 In this screenshot I've drawn boxes to make it more obvious of which steps are being executed.
+Now the trace information from all down stream services is included as well. 🎉

-You can see three products being retrieved and then enriched in parallel.
+In this screenshot I've drawn colored boxes around the different steps in attempt to make it a bit easier to quickly see the three products being retrieved and then enriched in parallel.

 ![Traces of services not showing](doc/img/trace-services-exporting.png)